UniMath/agda-unimath/src/foundation/equivalence-relations.lagda.md

   {l : Level} (A : Set l)
   where

-  is-set-quotient-id-Id-Equivalence-Relation :
+  is-set-quotient-id-Id-equivalence-relation :
     {l' : Level} →
     is-set-quotient
       ( l')
-      ( Id-Equivalence-Relation A)
+      ( Id-equivalence-relation A)
       ( A)
-      ( id-reflecting-map-Id-Equivalence-Relation A)
+      ( id-reflecting-map-Id-equivalence-relation A)
-  is-set-quotient-id-Id-Equivalence-Relation =
+  is-set-quotient-id-Id-equivalence-relation =
-    is-set-quotient-is-surjective-and-effective (Id-Equivalence-Relation A) A
+    is-set-quotient-is-surjective-and-effective (Id-equivalence-relation A) A
-      ( id-reflecting-map-Id-Equivalence-Relation A)
+      ( id-reflecting-map-Id-equivalence-relation A)
-      ( is-surjective-and-effective-id-Id-Equivalence-Relation A)
+      ( is-surjective-and-effective-id-Id-equivalence-relation A)
 ```